Pope demands 'predators' stop plundering the Earth

 VATICAN CITY: Pope Francis said Sunday (Oct 27) it was time for "predators" to stop plundering the Earth for financial gain, holding up the "scarred face of the Amazon" as a warning.

-The poor are "threatened by predatory models of development", the pope said at a Mass at the end of a three-week Vatican assembly, or "synod", on the Pan-Amazonian region.
+The poor are "threatened by predatory models of development", the Pope said at a Mass at the end of a three-week Vatican assembly on the Pan-Amazonian region.

 Some 184 Catholic bishops had gathered at the Vatican with representatives of indigenous peoples, experts and nuns, to discuss a multitude of regional concerns, from the destruction of the rainforest and the global climate emergency, to land-grabbing and the exploitation of indigenous peoples.

-Francis slammed those with power who look down on others: "considering them backward and of little worth, they despise their traditions, erase their history, occupy their lands, and usurp their goods".
+The Pope slammed those with power who look down on others "considering them backwards and of little worth, they despise their traditions, erase their history, occupy their lands, and usurp their goods".

 And he admitted that, "even in the Church", there were those who scoff at the poor or silence them as inconvenient.